 The facility would also include ancillary equipment that would potentially contribute air emissions.
 These sources would include the two cooling towers, AGR process vents, and miscellaneous combustion sources.
 These other combustion sources would include emergency fire pump engines and an auxiliary boiler.
 These sources would have the potential to release combustion byproducts including NO_x, VOC, and CO along with other trace emissions.
-The cooling towers would have the potential to release PM.
-The AGR process vents would have the potential to release low concentrations of CO and trace emissions of sulfur compounds.
+The cooling towers would have the potential to release during periods of startup and shutdown of the AGR process.
+The AGR process gases would primarily consist of CO2; however, they would also contain low concentrations of CO and trace sulfur compounds.
+During emergency conditions (such as trips of the CO2 compressors, pipeline malfunction, etc.), or at the operator's discretion, the AGR process gases that would otherwise be compressed and fed into the CO_2 pipelines would be vented through the IGCC stacks.

 Most emissions would result from combustion of syngas in the gas CTs during normal operations.
 The exhaust gas would be released to the atmosphere via the 325-ft HRSG stacks.
 Table 2.6-1 presents HRSG stack emissions at full load; annual emissions in this table are conservatively based on continuous year-round operation (100-percent capacity factor).
 Table 2.6-1 also presents the range of expected short-term rates for CO2 capture between 50 and 67 percent.
 The principal pollutants would be SO2, NO_x, PM, CO, and VOCs.
+The IGCC would be equipped with SCR for reduction of NO_x.
+The SCR would be operated at all times during natural gas combustion.
+Additionally, the facility would test the long-term feasibility of SCR use during syngas combustion.
+The SCR is expected to be tested at NO_x control efficiencies of between 50 to 80 percent.
+The NO_x emissions during syngas combustion that are presented in Table 2.6-1 and evaluated in Chapter 4 of the EIS are conservatively based on no SCR operations.
 Trace emissions of other products of combustion would include formaldehyde, toluene, xylene, carbon disulfide, acetaldehyde, mercury, beryllium, benzene, arsenic, and others.
 The list of trace compounds present in flue gas from syngas combustion is based on measurements made at the Louisiana Gasification Technology IGCC project (Radian, 1995).
 Flue gas would also include CO2 and other GHGs (see Section 6.1 for additional discussion).